 top of page

 Today we consume our information from the Internet, but the historical facts mostly originate from books (newspapers and magazines).
-Here I have summarised the known publications in which snippets can be found ... but they are not illuminating.
+Here I have summarised the known publications in which snippets about Beauty cameras can be found ... but most are not illuminating.

 The Collector's Guide to Japanese Cameras (a.k.a.
 Sugiyama)